Brighton Lifeboat Station: 1965 - Inshore lifeboats

 In 1965, the RNLI re-opened the lifeboat station at Brighton, placing a fast Inshore lifeboat (D-39) on service, in response to the huge increase in all forms of water activity.
 The Inshore boat could be launched quickly with two or three people, and didn't need a crew of seven or eight men, and multiple shore crew to help launch the boat.
 The boat, which cost £650, had been funded by the customers of 'The Rising Sun' public-house in London, and was kept in one of the promenade arches.
 It was replaced in 1970 by D-178.
 The Inshore station closed temporarily in 1974 due to the construction of Brighton Marina.

-In 1978 the station re-opened at the new Brighton Marina, where a pontoon was provided for the RNLI at the cost of £10,000.
+The station re-opened at the new Brighton Marina in 1978, where a pontoon was provided for the RNLI at the cost of £10,000.
 A lifeboat (A-509) was placed on service until the Lions International (B-539) became fully operational in 1979.

-In 1981 a permanent boathouse was constructed and a temporary shelter was installed on the nearby quayside to house the crew facilities.
+In 1981, a permanent boathouse was constructed, and a temporary shelter was installed on the nearby quayside to house the crew facilities.
 This new permanent station was the RNLI's first floating lifeboat station.

-In 1997 the station was provided with a larger lifeboat called Thelma Glossop (B-737), arriving on the station on 1 July 1997.
+The station was provided with a larger lifeboat named Thelma Glossop (B-737), arriving on the station on 1 July 1997.

 1999 and 2014 improvements

-In 1999 work began on the construction of new shore facilities for the station on the quayside within the marina.
+Work began on the construction of new shore facilities for the station in 1999, on the quayside within the marina.
 The work was completed in 2000 at a cost of £299,775.

 In January 2014, the station's facilities were closed and the station moved to temporary accommodation nearby.
 The 2000 building was demolished as part of the £235 million re-development and expansion of the Brighton Marina.

 lifeboat Thelma Glossop (B-737) was transferred to Loch Ness in 2011, where she served for another 2 years.
 A new lifeboat, Random Harvest (B-852) was placed on service on 8 September 2011.